laravel/docs/authentication.md

 [Laravel Jetstream](https://jetstream.laravel.com) is a more robust application starter kit that includes support for scaffolding your application with [Livewire](https://laravel-livewire.com) or [Inertia.js and Vue](https://inertiajs.com).
 In addition, Jetstream features optional support for two-factor authentication, teams, profile management, browser session management, API support via [Laravel Sanctum](/docs/{{version}}/sanctum), account deletion, and more.

-<a name="path-customization"></a>
-#### Path Customization

-When a user is successfully authenticated, they will typically be redirected to the `/home` URI.
-You can customize the post-authentication redirect path using the `HOME` constant defined in your `RouteServiceProvider`:

-    public const HOME = '/home';

-> {tip} When using Laravel Breeze or Laravel Jetstream, the installation process will change the value of the `HOME` constant from its default value of `/home` to `/dashboard`.

 <a name="retrieving-the-authenticated-user"></a>
 ### Retrieving The Authenticated User

-While handling an incoming request, you may access the authenticated user via the `Auth` facade:
+After installing an authentication starter kit and allowing users to register and authenticate with your application, you will often need to interact with the currently authenticated user.
+While handling an incoming request, you may access the authenticated user via the `Auth` facade's `user` method:

     use Illuminate\Support\Facades\Auth;

-    // Get the currently authenticated user...
+    // Retrieve the currently authenticated user...
     $user = Auth::user();

-    // Get the currently authenticated user's ID...
+    // Retrieve the currently authenticated user's ID...
     $id = Auth::id();

 Alternatively, once a user is authenticated, you may access the authenticated user via an `Illuminate\Http\Request` instance.
 Remember, type-hinted classes will automatically be injected into your controller methods.
-By type-hinting the `Illuminate\Http\Request` object, you may gain convenient access to the authenticated user from any controller method in your application:
+By type-hinting the `Illuminate\Http\Request` object, you may gain convenient access to the authenticated user from any controller method in your application via the request's `user` method:

     <?php